Arab Idol

-Arab Idol is an Arabic television show, based on the popular British show Pop Idol created by Simon Fuller's 19 Entertainment and developed by Fremantle Media and recorded in Beirut, Lebanon.
+Arab Idol is an Arabic television show, based on the British show Pop Idol, which was created by Simon Fuller's 19 Entertainment and developed by Fremantle Media.
+It was recorded in Beirut, Lebanon.
 The first season premiered on 9 December 2011.
 The show was broadcast worldwide on MBC 1 and simultaneously aired on LBC.
 The second season debuted on 8 March 2013, the third season on 5 September 2014, and the fourth season on 4 November 2016 on MBC.

 Background

 Arab Idol is the successor to a previous pan-Arab rendition of the Idol series called SuperStar, which aired on the Lebanese Future TV for 10 seasons, beginning in 2003.
 MBC 1 expressed the desire to revive the show in a revamped version.
 The concept is still the same: ten young contestants from all over the Arab world are selected after many auditions, and perform songs on stage in front of a live audience and the judges on the main weekly show every Friday.
 Then there is a 24-hour time period during which the viewers can vote for their favourites by SMS.
 The contestant who receives the fewest votes is eliminated during the following show.
 This elimination process continues weekly, until a winner is crowned on the show's finale.
 The winner receives various prizes, including but not limited to a recording contract with Platinum Records (recording label affiliated with MBC) for a debut album, and a Chevrolet Corvette.
 The show was unveiled to the public on 21 July 2011 when MBC 1 began airing the first advertisement.
 The name was changed from Super Star to Arab Idol and a new logo was launched.